Round Rock Drug and Alcohol Statistics

 Many Round Rock alcohol and drug rehabs offer financial assistance for those that do not have insurance or qualify for free treatment.
 Ask about scholarships that may be available at your rehab center.
 Sliding scale fees are also sometimes available with discounted rates based on your income.

-When considering whether or not you should travel to Round Rock for treatment, ask yourself these questions:
+When considering whether or not you should travel to Round Rock for addiction treatment, ask yourself these questions:

 - What types of treatment are offered in Round Rock?